sendgrid/docs/source/Glossary/7_bit_encoding.md

 ---
 seo:
-  title: 7 Bit Encoding
+  title: ASCII Encoding
-  description:
+  description: 7 bit encoding is the same as ASCII encoding, which is used for storing letters in binary.
   keywords:
 title: 7 Bit Encoding
 weight: 0